My favorite sort of fries

 - Place green beans on a rimmed baking sheet in a pile.

-- Spread green beans into a single layer and season with salt.
+- Spread green beans into a single layer and season with salt and pepper.

-- Flip green beans, making sure to return to a single layer, and bake for an additional 8-10 minutes.
+- Flip green beans, making sure to return to a single layer, and bake for an additional 10-15 minutes, depending on how crispy you like them.